 Build a schedule for each follow-up.
 All follow-up types have a particular cadence.
 Some of them can be sent more frequently than others but in order to know that for sure, you have to be great with your timing.
 If you want to be able to build a good schedule for your emails and follow-ups, you can explore the guidelines in this article.

 Get useful data through communication.
-Your sales call is your opportunity to get useful information that would then be incorporated in your value-builders and reminders.
+Your sales call is your opportunity to get useful information that would then be incorporated into your value-builders and reminders.
 That’s why you should outline a plan for your conversation and write down the most important questions for your prospect.

 Share and care.
 By being helpful without expecting a reward you offer a refreshing experience to your prospects.
 Don’t be afraid to take your time in order to craft a relevant value-building email that will definitely get your prospect’s attention.
 It won’t be an immediate deal-closer but it will convince your prospects to stay around and increase their positive expectations.